×

 69Elena7923857563

-Candidate keys available in the table student
+Candidate keys in this example:

-• {Id}
+• {ID}

-• {phone}
+• {PHONE}

-Candidate key versus super key
+Candidate key versus Super key